ytxiuxiu/grunt-cloudinary-upload/README.md

 # grunt-cloudinary-upload

-> Uploads image, font, css, js files which are referenced in html and css files to Cloudinary, and also upgrade these references automatically!
-Support Cloudinary Image Transformation.
+> Uploads image, font, css, js files which are referenced in html and css files to Cloudinary, and also upgrades these references automatically!
+Supports Cloudinary Image Transformations.

+## Important
+Please update to 0.4.3, thank you!

+0.4.3 has a breaking change.
+It supports Cloudinary Image Transformations.
+And some major bugs has been fixed in this version.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`